ibbles/LearningUnreal/Lightmass.md

 Not sure what the difference between those two are, why we need two, during what circumstances they should be different, what which one should be larger when they are different.

+# Configuration

+## Lightmass Importance Volume

+A volume that tell Lightmass where to focus the calculations.
+Improves the quality in that area of the level.
+Can reduce the light baking time since less computation need to be expended on other parts of the level.

+## Lightmass Portal

+Should be added to openings in interior scenes, i.e doors and windows.
+This will help Lightmass prioritize areas where light is likely to appear.
+Appear as a volume that should be placed and scaled to match the opening.
+Can reduce the light baking time since the more important areas are prioritized.

+## Lighting Quality

+Set from
+- Unreal Engine 4: Main Tool Bar > Build > Lighting Quality.
+- Unreal Engine 5: Main Menu Bar > Build > Lighting Quality.

+Can be one of
+- Production:
+- High:
+- Medium:
+- Preview: Fast to build but low quality.

+Higher levels produces more accurate lighting with fewer artifacts, but takes more time.
+I don't know what is changed between each quality level.

+## World Settings

+There are a number of Lightmass related settings in > [[World Settings]] > Lightmass.

+### Indirect Lighting Quality

+Increasing this value increases indirect lighting quality but makes light bake times increase.
+One suggestion is to set it to 5.0.
+I have no idea what this means, what it changes, or how one can know what a good value is for a particular level and use-case.

+### Num (Indirect|Sky) Lighting Bounces

+The number of times light from a [[Light Source|Light Source]] can bounce.
+Increase this if you have dark corners that you believe should receive more bounce/indirect light.
+There are different settings for [[Sky Light]] and all other types of light.
+Don't know why Sky Light needs a separate setting.
+Is the bounce count typically higher or lower for the Sky Light compared to other types of light?
+I assume higher.

+### Static Light Level Scale

+Decrease this value to bring out small contact shadows.
+A suggestion is 0.5.
+May produce more noise, so may need to increase Indirect Lighting Quality to compensate.

+# Light Source Mesh

+It is possible to turn a [[Mesh]] into a light source.
+For example a plane, representing the panel, in front of a TV to make it appear as-if the TV is turned on.
+Create a [[Material]] for the panel, add a [[Texture]] Sample node sampling a texture with the image that the TV should show, and connect to the [[Emissive Materials|Emissive]] input pin of the [[Material Output Node]].
+Set [[Material]] > Details panel > Material > Shading Model  to Unlit.
+Apply the new [[Material]] to the panel plane.

+Enable plane mesh [[Actor]] > Details panel > Lighting > Lightmass Settings > Use Emissive For Static Lighting.
+Set Emissive Boost in the same category to control the intensity of the light.

 # Building Lighting

 To build lighting, i.e. to fill in the [[Lightmap|Lightmaps]] with data, we need to trigger the Lightmass tool.